lmorchard/parsec-patrol/README.md

 * Come up with less brittle component / system registry names when necessary
   * Use ES6 Symbols?

+* Check out some pubsub libraries and see if one is performant in the game loop

 * Hitboxes / hit-shapes independent of sprite height / width
     * eg. for asteroids, make smaller than actual shape & tolerate some overlap
     * use circles instead of boxes? distance calcs may be expensive, though